esper-io/dev-docs/docs/home/console.md

 ![Device Template](./assets/OLD_DASHBOARD/improved_provision_template_ux.jpg)

-You may reset these values to default at any time by clicking `Reset to Default` button at the bottom.
+You may reset these values to default at any time by clicking **Reset to Default** button at the bottom.

-Click `Next`.
+Click **Next**.

 ### In the Apps section

-In this section, you can select 'Kiosk mode' to pin an app during startup or 'Multi application mode' to give device-users access to the Home screen.
+In this section, you can select *Kiosk mode* to pin an app during startup or *Multi application mode* to give device-users access to the Home screen.
 You can choose the apps that you would like to have installed on your device during provisioning.
 You may choose from install apps you uploaded via [App Management](./console.md#apps) or install apps from Google Play Store that you approved via [Play For Work](./console/play-work/index.md).

 Your first step is to choose whether you want to provision their device in kiosk or multi app mode by clicking on the radio button.